William, Kate and children believed to have moved into new Windsor home

 “It’s very much a decision that’s been led by the kids.”

-William and Kate will retain Kensington Palace’s Apartment 1A, which was refurbished with £4.5 million of taxpayers’ money in 2013, as their official residence and their working base, which will continue to house their office staff.

-They will also keep their 10-bedroom Norfolk country mansion Anmer Hall, which was a gift from the Queen, has a swimming pool and tennis court and underwent large-scale building work at their own cost.
+The Cambridges will retain Kensington Palace’s Apartment 1A as their official residence and working base, as well as to house their office staff, and their 10-bedroom Norfolk country mansion Anmer Hall, which was a gift from the Queen.

 The downsizing to Adelaide Cottage, which is not considered vast, means William and Kate’s full-time nanny Maria Teresa Turrion Borrallo will live elsewhere for the first time, as will other staff including the housekeeper and the chef.